13 Comments

 Expand full comment

-Aug 11Liked by Legalise Freedom, Luke Dodson
+Aug 11Liked by Luke Dodson, Legalise Freedom

 Marshall McLuhan has some fascinating views about language and architecture.
 Pointing out that nomadic man didn't use writing and that literate man thinks of his writing as a container for meaning like his static abode as a container for himself.
 It seems this principal has truly atrophied into the Japanese work pod idea